sophienalwe/red-flag-radar/README.md

 # 🚩 Red Flag Radar

 **Is it love... or a red flag in disguise?**
-Red Flag Radar is a fun, AI-lite relationship analyzer that lets users submit questionable messages and get a spicy, honest verdict — ranging from savage roasts to sassy bestie energy.
+Red Flag Radar is a fun, AI-lite relationship analyzer that lets users submit questionable messages and get a spicy, honest verdict, ranging from savage roasts to sassy bestie energy.

 ---